genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/08_run-the-application-docker.md

 ![](/img/genesis_deamon.png)

-Wait all processes to be healthy (it may take a few minutes for the first run)
+Wait all processes to be healthy (it may take a few minutes for the first run).

 ## Accessing the application